yousafe007/blockchain-developer-bootcamp-final-project/README.md

 ## Running the tests

 Run Gnache-CLI or Gnache UI as explained above in 'deploying the smart contract' section.
 Once the local testnet is running, open the terminal in the root folder of the project and run `truffle test`

+## Credits
+The QR-Scanner library was implemented by mebjas and the code can be found in his [repository](https://github.com/mebjas/html5-qrcode).